Drs. Foster & Smith: Pet Pharmacy

 Dr. Race Foster and Dr. Marty Smith were the founding fathers and pioneers of the veterinary pharmacy, being the first in the United States to create a veterinary pharmacy that employed pharmacists, not just veterinarians.
 In 2010, Drs.
 Foster and Smith's licensed pet pharmacy earned a seal of accreditation from Vet-VIPPS (Veterinary-Verified Internet Pharmacy Practice Sites).

 Faithful Friends

 In 2008 and 2009, Foster and Smith sponsored a weekly national television program on Animal Planet called Drs.
 Foster and Smith's Faithful Friends.
 The program focused on providing veterinary advice on how to better care for one's pets.
 The program, which ran for two seasons, featured celebrity interviews, hands-on demonstrations, and an "Ask the Vet" segment.
 Animal Planet marketed Faithful Friends as "the definitive source for your pet's wellness and a home for professional veterinarian advice."
 Magee, who oversaw production of the show on behalf of Drs.
 Foster and Smith, described it as a logical way for Drs.
 Foster and Smith to help pet owners.

 Acquired by Petco

 On February 2, 2015, Drs.
-Foster and Smith was acquired by retail chain Petco Animal Supplies Inc. Drs.
-Foster and Smith and LiveAquaria.com continue to remain nationally recognized brands as the newest divisions of Petco's growing online presence.
+Foster and Smith was acquired by retail chain Petco Animal Supplies Inc.